-HPX Support person present: No 1.
-My name is HPX though most people just call me HPX My date of birth is 1955.
+Support person present: No

+1. My name is HPX though most people just call me HPX My date of birth is 1955.
 My contact details are known to the Inquiry.

-Life before going into care 2.
-I was born in Barshaw Hospital in Paisley and my parents were and being my mum's maiden name.
-I have two brothers who are who is 71 and who is 60.
-I also had a younger sister called who was the youngest of us but who died a few years ago.
-3. We stayed at Paisley.
-My dad dealt in scrap metal and mum was a full-time carer for my grandpa who stayed in where we also stayed sometimes.
+Life before going into care

+- 2. I was born in Barshaw Hospital in Paisley and my parents were and and and being my mum's maiden name.
+I have two brothers who are and who is 71 and and who is 60.
+I also had a younger sister called and who was the youngest of us but who died a few years ago. - 3.
+We stayed at Constant of the stayed at the stayed at and mum was a full-time carer for my grandpa who stayed in Constant of the stayed sometimes.
 I went to Carbrock Street Primary School and used to walk there with my brother.
 Primary School was good and I recall I was good at sums.
-The only teacher whose name I remember was Mrs Leitch who taught music.
-4. My father was always coming in drunk and would argue with my mum.
+The only teacher whose name I remember was Mrs Leitch who taught music. - 4.
+My father was always coming in drunk and would argue with my mum.
 I was about seven years old when things started to go wrong.
 My dad died in 1961 or 1962 of lung cancer and I remember I didn't get to go to the funeral because I was too young.
-My mum struggled to cope and me and my brother ended up in a children's Home called Chapel House in Paisley.
+My mum struggled to cope and me and my brother struggled up in a children's Home called Chapel House in Paisley.
 My mum was getting ECT treatment in hospital.

 5. I don't remember if social workers were involved in us going to Chapel House and I think we were actually in there a couple of times though I don't remember for how long.
-I know my dad's brother took us out of that place for a while. and I ran away from Chapel House once and made our way back to our own house only to find it had been boarded up.
+I know my dad's brother took us out of that place for a while.
+I and I ran away from Chapel House once and made our way back to our own house only to find it had been boarded up.
 I don't know where our mum was.